sagar-kris/podawan/README.md

-# ChatGPT plugins quickstart
+# Podcast Padawan

-Get a Todo list ChatGPT plugin up and running in under 5 minutes using Python.
-If you do not already have plugin developer access, please [join the waitlist](https://openai.com/waitlist/plugins).
+Get a summarized explanation of any YouTube podcast and get responses to your questions for any topics discussed in the episode

 ## Setup